top of page

 • Your self-expression was met with dismissal, mockery, or rejection

-• Staying small or quiet was the safest way to avoid humiliation
+• Staying small or quiet was praised or the safest way to avoid humiliation or rejection

 • Attention felt threatening rather than welcoming